Cameroon Savanah Giant Eland

 Hunting the Cameroon Savannah for Giant Eland

-All Safaris are scheduled with 2 or 3 hunting clients by camp.
-Hunting is done on a 1 x 1 basis.
+All Safaris in the Savanah are guided with one professional hunter for every client due to difficult hunting conditions.
+Each “guide de Chasse” (professional hunter) has his own vehicle, and a team of trackers and porters.
+All Safaris are scheduled with 2 or 3 hunting clients hunting in individual camps except for Djibao camp which is 2 hunters with 2 guides.
+Hunting is always done on a 1 x 1 basis.
 Douala is the point of entry/exit.
-On the 16 day safari, Day 1 and Day 16 are transfer days, so that there will be 14 full days of hunting and some possible hunting on arrival and departure day.
+On the 15-day safari, Day 1 and Day 15 are transfer days, so that there will be 13 full days of hunting.

-Hunters fly into Douala and sleep there.
+Hunters will arrive into Douala and overnight there.
 The next day, they take a connecting flight to Garoua or Ngaoundere of some 60 minutes.
-From there they are picked up and transferred to the main camp by road which takes four hours.
+From there they are picked up and transferred to the main camp by road which takes approximately four hours.
 French UTA (Air France), KLM and Swiss air services the route as well.
-We can arrange the hotel in Douala and the domestics’ ticket to Garoua.
+We can arrange the hotel in Douala and the domestics ticket to Garoua or Ngaoundere.

-The main camp (there are four main camps) is what is referred to as a hard camp, which means its buildings are made from brick and mortar with thatched roofs.
+The main camps (there are four main camps) are what is referred to as a hard camps, which means its buildings are made from brick and mortar with thatched roofs.
 The kitchen is enclosed, comfortable and hygienic.
-Hot water is always available for showers, and there are flush toilets in the main camp.
+Hot water is always available for showers, and there are flush toilets in these camps.
 In the evenings a generator runs for electricity.
-The bathroom is inside the rooms.
+The bathroom is located inside the rooms.

-When out hunting, primitive fly camps may be used depending on how far you hunt from the main camp. – Fly camp is not necessary, because there are four main camps and normally clients can move from one to another.
-Camps are about three hours driving and you can go hunting from one to the other while you are hunting.
+Fly camps are not necessary, because there are four main camps and normally clients can move from one to another if needed.
+Camps are about a three hour drive apart and you can hunt from one to the other while you are travelling between.

 The catering is done by a SPANISH family who do a fine job and the ambiance of the camp on the river is simply superb.

-Hunting on a 1 x 1 basis, each professional hunter has his own vehicle and a team of trackers and porters.
-All safaris are scheduled with one to maximum three hunters per camp at one time.
+Hunting is on a 1 x 1 basis.
+Each professional hunter has his own vehicle and a team of trackers and porters.
+All safaris are scheduled with one or maximum 2 hunters per camp.

-On our 15 day safari, days 1 and day 15 are transfer days, so there will be 13 full days of hunting with some possible hunting on arrival and departure days, depending on domestic flights schedules.
+On our 15-day safari, days 1 and 15 are transfer days.
+This means, there are 13 full days of hunting with some possible hunting on arrival and departure days, depending on domestic flights schedules.

 |Safari||Description||Price / Hunter|